-Unlike term life insurance, which pays a death benefit for a specific period of years, the main benefit of permanent life insurance is that it lasts the lifetime of whoever is insured, as long as premiums needed are paid.
+Unlike a term life insurance policy, which pays a death benefit for a specific period of years, the main benefit of a permanent life insurance policy is that it lasts the lifetime of whoever is insured and never expires, as long as premiums needed are paid.

 Permanent life insurance premiums are used to maintain the policy’s death benefit and allow the policy to build cash value that can be borrowed by the policy owner, which is another great benefit of permanent life insurance.
 There is often a waiting period after the purchase of permanent life insurance before borrowing is permitted.
 This allows money to accumulate in the policy.
 But, after that term expires you’ll have the option to withdraw money to help you when you need it most.
 If you have an emergency medical issue, for example, the cash value can be used to pay for health costs.
 Many policyholders also tap into cash value for other reasons such as building a nest egg for retirement, building a fund for college costs, or supplementing retirement income, to name a few.